 Rainwater Harvesting: Many tea estates install systems to collect rainwater, reducing their reliance on natural water bodies and ensuring a sustainable water supply during dry seasons.

-Bio-Fertilizers: The use of chemical fertilizers is giving way to organic alternatives.
+Bio-Fertilizers: Chemical fertilizers are being replaced by organic alternatives.
 Estates now frequently deploy compost and other bio-fertilizers, enhancing soil health without chemical runoff.

 Community Welfare and Fair Trade